sumedh-hiwale/certified-kubernetes-administrator/1-Commands and args /README.md

 This readme file provides information and practical examples regarding the usage of commands and arguments in Kubernetes.

 ## Create a Pod with Commands and Arguments
-- To create a pod named demo-pod with the Debian image and use the printenv HOSTNAME command:
+- To create a pod named demo-pod with the nginx image and use the printenv HOSTNAME command:
 ```
 kubectl run demo-pod --image=nginx --command -- printenv HOSTNAME
 ```